 To understand different kinds of burns, it is helpful to know about skin.

-Skin is the largest organ of the body.
-The average adult has 18 square feet of skin which accounts for 16 percent of their total body weight.
+The skin is the largest organ of the body.
+The average adult has 18 square feet of skin, which accounts for 16 percent of total body weight.

 Lacerations, abrasions or burns alter the skin's ability to protect and buffer you from your surroundings.